pwang00/pwang00.github.io/_posts/2023-06-04-justctf-rustberry.md

 categories: CTFs
 ---

 Rustberry was a reverse engineering challenge that was worth 201 points at the end of [JustCTF 2023](https://ctftime.org/event/1930/).
+You can download the original challenge [here.](https://pwang00.github.io/assets/challenges/justctf2023/rev/rustberry.exe)

 ## Problem Description